A fungus. C. immitis or C. posadasii.

 Chronic progressive pneumonia: looks and acts like tuberculosis.
 Commonly found in those with borderline immune systems: diabetics for example.

-Disseminated disease: It can disseminate (esp in non Caucasians, pregnancy, immunoincompetent) anywhere and reactivate in patients with advanced immunodeficiency like AIDS or infliximab therapy (PubMed).
+Disseminated disease: It can disseminate (especially in non Caucasians (Philippino/Asians > Hispanic/Blacks), pregnancy, immunoincompetent) anywhere and reactivate in patients with advanced immunodeficiency like AIDS or infliximab or other biologic, therapy (PubMed).

 For details read the IDSA guidelines.